-This logo is open to several interpretations one of them is that The small circle and the vertical line with the blue background suggest a keyhole — the symbol of safety, security and strength.
+This logo is open to several interpretations one of them is that The small circle and the vertical line with the blue background suggest a keyhole — the symbol of safety, security, and strength.
 It is also said the inspiration for this design came from Ahmedabad city's Kankaria Lake.

 Current Interest Rates

-Current interest rates with respect to 31st May 2020:
+Current interest rates concerning 31st May 2020:

 Type of Loan